 Keep an up-to-date list of the medicines you take.
 UWMC can give you a free medicine record card.
 Ask your nurse for one.
-Or, you can create your own list.
+You can also create your own medicine list with the help of MyChart.
+You can submit changes to your medicine through your MyChart page, including changes to non-prescription medicines.

-You may want to keep this list by the phone in case you have an emergency and you need to call 9-1-1.
+You may want to keep this list by the phone and in your cellphone in case you have an emergency and you need to call 911.
 The items we suggest you put on this list include: